Search

 Why should I use a Controller?

 Controllers make using Aximmetry much easier and more intuitive.
-By mapping the functions that you will need during production to a few physical buttons on a control board or virtual buttons on a touch screen, the operators will be able to go through production with ease.
+By mapping the functions that you will need during production to a few physical buttons on a control board or virtual buttons on a touch screen, the operators will be able to go through production with ease from any location within the studio.

 For example, using a MIDI Controller, you can switch between cameras just by pressing a button.
 You can also change the virtual camera's panning speed by turning a knob.
 Alternatively, using OSC, you can create a virtual interface on your phone or tablet allowing you to control all aspects of Aximmetry remotely.
 The options are limitless.